franciscrot/dma/dh-skills.md

 - Programming Historian: [Creating Choropleth Maps with Python and Folium](https://programminghistorian.org/en/lessons/choropleth-maps-with-python-and-folium).
 “This lesson demonstrates how to visualize data through choropleth maps using Python and the Folium library.”
 - Programming Historian: [Visualizing Urban and Demographic Data in R with ggplot2](https://programminghistorian.org/en/lessons/visualizing-urban-data-with-r).
 “This lesson demonstrates how to use R’s ggplot2 package to create sophisticated data visualizations.”
 - Programming Historian: [Creating Interactive Visualizations with Plotly](https://programminghistorian.org/en/lessons/creating-interactive-visualizations-with-plotly).
 “This lesson demonstrates how to create interactive data visualizations in Python with Plotly’s open-source graphing libraries.”
+- Programming Historian: [Introduction to MySQL with R](https://programminghistorian.org/en/lessons/mysql-with-r).
+“This lesson will help you store large amounts of historical data in a structured manner, search and filter that data, and visualize some of the data as a graph.”
 - Programming Historian: [Visualizing Data with Bokeh and Pandas](https://programminghistorian.org/en/lessons/visualizing-data-with-bokeh-and-pandas).
 “In this lesson you will learn how to visually explore and present data in Python by using the Bokeh and Pandas libraries.”
 - Data Carpentry: [Data Analysis and Visualization in R for Ecologists](https://datacarpentry.org/R-ecology-lesson/) — R basics for data cleaning, analysis, and plotting.
 - Data Carpentry: [Data Analysis and Visualization in Python for Ecologists](https://datacarpentry.org/python-ecology-lesson/) — Python intro focused on tabular data and visualisation.